jkelley-blackboard/Anthology_Illuminate_blackboard_data/README.md

 ## 📄 License

 These resources are provided **without warranty or support** and are intended for educational and exploratory use only.
+Anthology retains rights.